 Frequently asked questions about our graduate programs:

-If you have already graduated with your BS in Nursing, or will graduate at least 2 terms before matriculation (e.g. a student who will graduate in Spring 2016 and enter the DNP program in Fall 2016), then you will be required to obtain your Florida RN license prior to matriculation.
-If you will graduate the term prior to matriculation (e.g. graduate in Summer 2016 and matriculate in Fall 2016), then applicants will need to wait for the following admission cycle as the CRNA, MS and DNP programs require a current license as a registered nurse.
+If you have already graduated with your BS in nursing, or will graduate at least 2 terms before matriculation (e.g., a student who will graduate in Spring 2016 and enter the DNP program in Fall 2016), then you will be required to obtain your Florida RN license prior to matriculation.
+If you will graduate the term prior to matriculation (e.g., graduate in Summer 2016 and matriculate in Fall 2016), then you will need to wait for the following admission cycle as the CRNA, MS and DNP programs require a current license as a registered nurse.

 You could submit an additional recommendation from one of the other populations (clinical supervisor or other appropriate nursing professional; if possible, that professional should have attained a level of education equal to if not greater than the level to which you aspire).
 It is to your benefit if you are able to submit recommendations from all 3 populations, so the faculty will be able to consider your application based on your academic and professional abilities.

-You could enter the MS program without a Bachelor’s in Nursing and complete 15 credit hours of "bridge" prerequisite coursework.
-A Bachelor's of Science is not awarded and the 15 credit hours serve as a prerequisite requirement.
-The CRNA, PhD and DNP programs, however, all require students to have earned a BS in Nursing prior to matriculation.
+You could enter the MS program without a Bachelor of Science in nursing and complete 15 credit hours of "bridge" prerequisite coursework.
+A Bachelor of Science is not awarded, and the 15 credit hours serve as a prerequisite requirement.
+The CRNA, PhD and DNP programs, however, all require students to have earned a BS in nursing prior to matriculation.